 Next, prepare some metallic embellishments.
 These are from mitform castings (you could use whichever metal charms you have in your stash).
 Cover them with clear gesso so that it is easier to paint on them.

-To create a DIY rust look on the metal embellishments, colour them using Lindy’s Magical Shakers Cowabunga Copper and Oktoberfest Orange.
-Like before, dissolve them in water and then use the liquid inks to colour the metal pieces.
-These two magical shakers make the perfect rusty colour and the best part is that there is no problem of dried out rust pastes.
+To create a DIY rust look on the metal embellishments, color them using Lindy’s Magical Shakers Cowabunga Copper and Oktoberfest Orange.
+Like before, dissolve them in water and then use the liquid inks to color the metal pieces.
+These two magical shakers make the perfect rusty color and the best part is that there is no problem of dried out rust pastes.
 You can create your own rusty pastes and rusty projects.
 You only need to activate these powders with water and use them to color your project. (in an earlier post, I’ve shown you how to create a DIY textured rust look in a steampunk canvas, you can check it out HERE.)

 Next, add some white highlights to the metal embellishments (take very little heavy white gesso on your finger and rub it on the raised surfaces of the metal pieces, this makes the details more visible).
 Also, highlight some parts of the heat embossed die cuts and metal pieces using metallic wax (this creates variation in colour & looks interesting).
 Create white splatter on these embellishments using watered down Heavy White Gesso.